sosafacun/POOIFTS11/README.md

 ### How to handle data and data files

-- Everytime data is being saved, it myst save the info into the dictionary and then save it to the csv
+- Every time data is being saved, it must save the info into the dictionary and then save it to the csv
 - The app must be able to convert from .csv to dict and from dict to .csv to achieve the feeling of a persistent database
 - Whenever the app starts, it must load the .csv file automatically.